aonchiallach/aonchiallach.github.io/content/posts/capital_notes.md

 _327_ This rate of exploitation expresses how much of the working day is composed of socially necessary labour time.

-**Chapter 10: The Working Day**
+*Chapter 10: The Working Day*

-*The Limits of the Working Day*
+**The Limits of the Working Day**

 _341_ The precise length of the working day varies; it does not always align with the exact number of hours a worker requires in order to reproduce their own conditions of existence; its total length varies with the duration of surplus labour expended.

 It does however have hard limits, whether physical, mental or social, and these all vary according place, time, social, cultural development etc.

-_342_ The working day is therefore an important site of struggle as the capitalist has extended variable capital in the form of wages in order to assert their control over the workers' labour-power with a view to extracting a surplus over and above what he has paid for.
+_342_ The working day is therefore a crucial site of struggle: the capitalist has extended variable capital in the form of wages in order to assert their control over the workers' labour-power with a view to extracting a surplus over and above what he has paid for.
 (This is why the then-contemporary reformist notion of extracting a 'just price' for one's work is a nonsense)

 *2. The Voracious Appetite for Surplus Labour.
 Manufacturer and Boyar*